caspiankeyes/Modeling-Hierarchal-Conflict-Anthropic-Case-Study/README.md

 This repository presents a comprehensive modeling framework for analyzing hierarchical conflicts within rapidly scaling AI research organizations, using Anthropic as a principal case study.
 The research reveals how institutional misalignment creates self-amplifying impedance that hampers growth trajectories despite substantial capitalization and talent acquisition.

-Our analysis demonstrates that when alignment principles are applied to products but not to institutional structures themselves, organizations develop self-contradicting hierarchical frameworks that recursively undermine their stated objectives, creating drift between aspirational values and operational reality.
+Our analysis demonstrates that when alignment principles are applied to products but not to institutional structures themselves, organizations develop self-contradicting hierarchical frameworks that recursively undermine their stated objectives, creating drift between aspirational public facing values and operational reality.

 ## Motivation